 Application documents can be submitted online on the Food Bank Website or you can mail application materials to

 Countryside, IL 60525-3976

-For questions regarding the Local 150 Food Bank contact Laura Byrne at email@example.com or 815-254-3332.
+For questions regarding the Local 150 Food Bank email firstname.lastname@example.org or call 815-254-3332 EXT 6.
 Also check out the FAQs for general questions regarding the Food Bank Scholarship.

 The Scholarship Committee will begin mailing out letters to applicants in the beginning of May notifying applicants if they have received the Food Bank Scholarship.

 In the event that the Scholarship Committee is unable to get in touch with a winner, the scholarship will be passed on to the next applicant in line to win the scholarship after several attempts have been made to contact the winner.
 It is the responsibility of the applicant to have the correct contact information and address listed so that the Committee is able to contact the winner.

 The Food Bank Scholarship can be used for applicants attending a two year community college or a four year university.